stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

 Especially with the growth in vibe coding, now is a great time to revisit assumptions about when types are useful.

 Now's an exciting time to explore the future of Python, and how types might or might not play a role.
 We have many open problems:
-- Learning how best to integrate type information and codee indexes with AI
+- Learning how best to integrate type information and code indexes with AI
 - Understanding how to teach AI to use types wisely
 - Continuing to improve the type system so that more of the dynamic features we love in Python can be understood programmatically